justinjest/python-essentials/lessons/01IntroToPython.md

     python3 -m pip install --upgrade pip
     ```

-4. **Create a Project Folder**
+4. **Create a Working Folder**
-    - You need to put your code in a project folder, and this requires a little setup.
-Your assignments will use a git repository, and the instructions for that repository include setting up your project folder.
-But, you should also have a folder to try the code samples from the assignments.
-Python code often requires some packages to be added to Python using pip.
+    - Your assignments will use a git repository, and the instructions for setting up that repository are included in the first lesson.
+You should also have a separate folder to try the code samples from the lessons.
+This working folder should be outside of the cloned repository on your computer.
+For example, you could create a folder called `python_class`.
+Inside that folder, create a folder called `working` to use for lesson code samples.
+When you do the first assignment, you will also clone a repository called `python_homework` inside the `python_class` folder.
+Your lessons and assignments will require some packages to be added to Python using pip.
 These should be installed into a virtual environment -- a collection of packages specifically for your project.
 (The JavaScript and Rails package managers set up a virtual environment automatically, but it requires several additional steps for Python.)

     Create a folder, cd to that folder, and then do the following:
     - Install the virtualenv package: `pip install virtualenv` (or perhaps `pip3 insall virtualenv`).